teamlavi/package/scripts/vm/README.md

 bash scripts/vm/setup.sh
 ```

+When prompted with the `postfix` post-install configuration, just set it to local-only mail.
+This allows us to see logs from the cron job if it should fail.

 The setup script will then install dependencies, then update your cron as necessary to keep this VM live with prod every minute or so.